Skyyo/samples/README.md

 - Deep links might require lot of additional work if we need to open them in a specific bottom bar / drawer tab.
 - Navigating with parcelable object might be causing issues due it's [hacky logic](https://github.com/Skyyo/IGDB-Browser/blob/e4279d7cecb50aca32aacdc712f9ed2fdd11aade/app/src/main/java/com/skyyo/igdbbrowser/extensions/NavControllerExtensions.kt#L48-L57)
 - We need to use [setViewCompositionStrategy](https://developer.android.com/jetpack/compose/interop/interop-apis) when working with fragments
+- Surface composable has [issue](https://issuetracker.google.com/issues/198313901) with elevation overlapping.
+This is considered a proper behaviour and one of the workarounds would be using Scaffold.

 # To explore & possibly add to samples